 This scholarship fund was created in honor and memory of Donald Gow, Sr., a longtime ICISF employee, retired Baltimore City firefighter, and Marine veteran, who passed away suddenly in 2015.
 Don Gow was firmly committed to assisting anyone in need of CISM resources and he certainly made a tremendous impact here in Maryland as well as assisting with guidance, advice, and resources to people in a myriad of professions all over the world.

-This scholarship fund is utilized to send a member of the local public safety community to the upcoming ICISF Maryland Regional Training that would not be able to attend otherwise due to agency funding restrictions.
+This scholarship fund is utilized to send members of the local public safety community to an upcoming ICISF Maryland Regional Training that would not be able to attend otherwise due to agency/department funding restrictions.

-It is through our members, supporters, and sponsors like you that we are able to offer scholarships to deserving individuals for essential training.
-For more information on how you can donate to the Don Gow Memorial Scholarship Fund, click on the button below.
+It is through our members, supporters, and sponsors like you that we are able to offer scholarships to deserving individuals for essential training, so thank you in advance.

 Asking Don himself, mind you, would not get you very far.
 Don was not one to toot his own horn.
 More than that, he was one who wouldn’t have recognized the tune if somebody else tooted it for him.
 He would say, “Named after me?
 Name it after somebody who matters.”